How to Make Coconut Whipped Cream

 This post may contain affiliate links.
 Please read our disclosure policy.

-- Always always begin with a cold can of coconut milk.
-Leave the can in your fridge overnight so that the cream thickens and separates from the milk.
+- Start with a cold can: Always begin with a well-chilled can of coconut milk.
+Let it sit in the fridge overnight so the cream fully separates and firms up.

 Besides just eating it by the spoonful or smothering fresh berries with this creamy, dreamy whip, here are a couple of ideas of what to serve with your coconut whip cream: